billoreseema/RuleBased_ShoppingCart/README.md

 ## Possible Extenstions

-- Offers can be added to external file and then loaded to code inorder to avoid each time compilations.
 - Application can be integrated to any Database only Repository module requires the connection changes
 - Loggers can be added to investigate issues and for future refrences
 - Diiferent types of offers can be exteneded.